bquek00/TakeHomeAssignment/README.md

 ### Core Tasks:
 1. **Display JSON Data**: Implemented a feature to display JSON data in a table format on a webpage.
-2. **Add Item Feature**: 'Add Item' button that opens a form to allow users to input new data.
-Ensure this form has proper validation.
+2. **Add Item Feature**: 'Add Item' button that opens a form to allow users to input new data with validation.
 3. **Data Submission**: Upon form submission, the new data is added to the existing table.
 4. **Theme Toggle**: Implemented a feature to toggle the table's appearance between light mode and dark mode, with the user's choice being cached and persisted across sessions.